-Some children may find aspects of the LEAP journey easier than others and it important children are challenged and moved on if they understand a concept.
+Some children may find aspects of the journey easier than others and it important children are challenged and moved on if they understand a concept.
 This could be within a lesson or through marking.
 Teachers must recognise this in a child's book through the use of a V or a comment such as, 'move on'.
-In KS2, children should be able to self-assess using answer sheets etc to see if they are getting the work correct.
-If so and they feel confident, they should be able to move themselves onto the next part of their LEAP journey.